 Teaching of the above aims to inspire pupil’s curiosity to know more about the past.
 They are taught to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgment.

-For more detailed information you can find the complete Programme of Study for History see the link below, or you can arrange a mutually convenient time to speak to your child’s teacher.
+For more detailed information you can find the complete Programme of Study for History and St Anne's History coverage below.